Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Definition/Papers_Textbooks/Biomaterials technology and policies in the building sector.md

 ![[Fungi Repair Strategies.png | 400]]
 	- Fungi offer regenerative properties [[Regenerative Design Intro]]

+## Energy Usage

+- In the European context, heating is the primary energy-consuming activity, making up a substantial **71% of the total energy consumption in households**

-### Policy and Regulatory Frameworks
+## Policy and Regulatory Frameworks

-- Within the European Union, a regulatory framework addressing waste and by-products has been established through the Waste Framework Directive
+- Within the European Union, a regulatory framework addressing waste and by-products has been established through the [Waste Framework Directive](https://environment.ec.europa.eu/topics/waste-and-recycling/waste-framework-directive_en)